chetanr25/Tic_tac_toe_Python/README.md

 Build from Python.
 Tic tac toe game on terminal window.

+OUTPUT :

-enter name of player1chetan
+enter name of player1 Chetan
-enter name of player2a
+enter name of player2 a

-chetan  using  X
+Chetan  using  X
 a  using  O

 Starting the game